 “Get top-down buy-in.”

 Perhaps most importantly, the Principals and Partners at your firm need to make it clear to everyone that integrating the CRM and leveraging its power is a firm-wide initiative.
-Just like in post-acquisition integrations, everyone will be looking to the leaders for excitement and for confirmation that the investment will have a big, positive impact… so there needs to be support from the executive level in order for implementation to be successful and adoption to be high.
+Just like in post-acquisition integrations, everyone will be looking to the leaders for excitement and for confirmation that the investment will have a big, positive impact… so there needs to be support from the executive level in order for implementation to be successful and CRM user adoption to be high.